magnetikonline/py-encoding-detect/README.md

 - Alternatively if all EOL characters are in _odd_ file positions return result of `UTF-16LE`.

 Relying on the fact that text files generally have a high ratio of characters in the `1 -> 127` range, two byte sequences of `[0,1 -> 127]` or `[1 -> 127,0]` will be common.
 Null bytes are counted in both odd and even positions:
-- If null byte odd count is _above_ positive threshold and null byte even count _below_ negative threshold, return result of `UTF-16BE`.
+- If null byte odd count _above_ positive threshold and even count _below_ negative threshold, return result of `UTF-16BE`.
-- If null byte odd count is _below_ negative threshold and null byte even count _above_ positive threshold, return result of `UTF-16LE`.
+- If null byte odd count _below_ negative threshold and even count _above_ positive threshold, return result of `UTF-16LE`.

 ## Test
 A detection of sample files with various encoding formats can be run via [`test/detect.py`](test/detect.py).